KrazyKats/Outages_and_Stats/README.md

 ></iframe>

 ### Month

-Next, I examined the dependency of Duration missing on another column, `MONTH`.
+For this test, I will see if the missingness of `OUTAGE.DURATION` is dependent on the `MONTH` Column

-**Null Hypothesis:** The distribution of Month is the same when Duration is missing vs not missing.
+**Null Hypothesis:** The distribution of `MONTH` is the same whether `OUTAGE.DURATION` is missing or not missing.

-**Alternate Hypothesis:** The distribution of Month is different when Duration is missing vs not missing.
+**Alternate Hypothesis:** The distribution of `MONTH` is different whether `OUTAGE.DURATION` is missing or not missing.

-Here is the distribution of Month when Duration is missing vs not missing.

-I found an observed TVD of 0.143.
-This had a p value of 0.1756.
-The empirical distribution of the TVDs is shown below.
-At this value, I fail to reject the null hypothesis in favor of the alternate hypothesis.
-The distribution of Month is not significantly different when Duration is missing vs not, indicating that the missingness of Duration is not dependent on Month.
+For this test, I got a TVD of 0.315 which resulted in a p-value of 0.
+From this test, We were able to say that the Missingness of the `OUTAGE.DURATION` column is dependent on the `NERC.REGION` column.
+This test provides that there is no evidence that the `OUTAGE.DURATION` missingness is dependent on the `MONTHS` column which means that we fail to reject the null hypothesis so we conclude that the The distribution of `MONTH` is the same whether `OUTAGE.DURATION` is missing or not missing.

 <iframe
   src="Website_Resources/missing_MCAR.html"
   width="800"